3. PCell: Circuit Model

 The idea behind feeding polynomial coefficients rather than absolute values of transmission and reflection obtained from a simulation is to make the model lighter.
 Instead of storing a large amount of data, containing reflection and transmission values at each desired wavelength, you can perform a fitting of this simulation data and store only a few coefficients that can be used to extract the transmission and the reflection at the desired wavelength.

 4. Environment variables.
 In the method to calculate the S-matrix, env stands for the environment.
 It contains variables that are globally defined, such as the wavelength, frequency (c/wavelength), temperature.
-Currently this object only holds the wavelength variable, but this can be extended by the user defining the simulation.
+Currently this object only holds the wavelength and temperature variables, but this can be extended by the user defining the simulation.

 A model of the time-domain response can also be added in the compact model of your component.
 However, we are not going to address this here.
 For more information about time-domain simulations, you can look at our documentation: Adding time domain behaviour.